Stabilizing Spiking Neuron Training: Methods

-The Heaviside function $\tilde{H}(v)$, is defined as zero for $v<0$ and one for $v\geq 0$.
-We call $v$ the centered voltage, $v = y-thr$, where $y$ represents the voltage of the neuron and $thr$ the threshold.
-The tilde means that a surrogate gradient is used in the backward pass, defined as $\delta\tilde{H}(v) = \gamma f(s\cdot v)$ , where $s$ is the width of the surrogate gradient, also known as sharpness, $\gamma$ the height or dampening factor, and $f$, is the shape of choice. $f$ is chosen to have a maximal value of $1$ and an area under the curve of $1$.
-Therefore $\gamma$ controls the maximal amplitude of the gradient, and $s$ controls the width.
-A high sharpness, will only pass the gradient for $v$ close to zero, while low sharpness will pass the gradient as well for a wider range of centered voltages.
-Notice that a SG allows the gradients to pass as well when the neuron has not fired.
+\textbf{Surrogate Gradients.} A problem that comes by using spiking neural networks is that they are not differentiable, so, training with gradient descent would not be possible without a patch to fix it.
+One patch is to use approximate gradients, often referred to as Surrogate Gradients (SG).
+The non-differentiability appears in spiking networks because a spike is produced when the voltage surpasses the threshold, which mathematically is often described through a Heaviside function, $\tilde{H}(v)$, that is zero for $v<0$ and one for $v\geq 0$.
+We use the tilde to remind that a SG is used for training, defined as $d\tilde{H}(v)/dv = \gamma f(\beta\cdot v)$, where $\beta$ is the sharpness, $\gamma$ the dampening, $f$ is the shape of choice and $\cdot$ the scalar product.
+Thus, $\gamma$ controls the amplitude of the SG, and $\beta$ controls the width and, unless explicitly stated, we set both to one.
+Instead, $f$ is usually defined as maximal at $f(0)$ and smoothly decaying to zero to infinity.
+As a result, a high sharpness, mostly passes the gradient for $v$ close to zero, while low sharpness also passes the gradient for a wider range of voltages.
+Importantly, the SG still allows to pass the gradient when the neuron has not fired.

-The shapes $f$ for the pseudo gradients investigated in this work are (1) a piece-wise linear triangular shape \citep{esser2016convolutional, lsnn}, (2) an exponential decay \citep{Shrestha2018SLAYERSL}, (3) the derivative of a fast sigmoid, also known as SuperSpike \citep{zenke2018superspike}, (4) the derivative of a sigmoid, (5) a gaussian distribution and (6) a rectangular surrogate gradient, which consists of passing the derivative from the previous layer directly, only if $v$ is smaller than $1/2$, and zero otherwise \citep{hubara2016binarized}.
-In section \ref{sec:heavy_tails} we use a generalization of the derivative of the fast sigmoid, whose tail fatness can be controlled as a hyperparameter, that we call $q$-PseudoSpike SG.
-The SG shapes can be seen in figure \ref{fig:methodo}, and their equations in Appendix \ref{app:surrogate}.